Fed raises key rate but hints it may pause amid bank turmoil

 Fed economists have estimated that tighter credit resulting from the bank failures will contribute to a “mild recession” later this year, thereby raising the pressure on the central bank to suspend its rate hikes.

-“A pause” in its rate hikes, said Ryan Sweet, chief U.S. economist at Oxford Economics, “would buy the Fed time to gauge how the recent stress in the banking system will weigh on the economy via tighter lending standards, which creates uncertainty in the outlook for growth and inflation.”

-“If there is any upside surprise to inflation,” Sweet cautioned, the Fed “won’t hesitate to resume hiking interest rates because they’re determined to break inflation’s back.
-As such, there is a risk that the pause is temporary.”

-Even if the Fed imposes no further rate hikes, many economists have said they expect the central bank to keep its benchmark rate at its peak for a prolonged period, likely through year’s end.
+Even if the Fed imposes no further increases, many economists have said they expect the central bank to keep its benchmark rate at its peak for a prolonged period, likely through year’s end.

 The Fed is now also grappling with a standoff around the nation’s borrowing limit, which caps how much debt the government can issue.
 Congressional Republicans are demanding steep spending cuts as the price of agreeing to lift the nation’s borrowing cap.